JDuchniewicz/website-hugo/content/posts/26-02-21-cpp-to-rust.md

 ## Introduction
 #### [Original Chapter 1]

+#### Update 1.03.21
+Thank you wholeheartedly for the support and the comments on this post.
+Some mistakes were fixed and some things are now better clarified.
+Also thanks to soruh for the [optimization PR] to the repository.
+The relevant benchmarks are mentioned there and the code is parallelized with [rayon].
+If you are interested in the discussion take a look [here].

 Every programmer wants to feel loved (yes I am looking at you!), be it by others or yourself.
 Usually you *really* love yourself when you accomplish something you are proud of.
 That is why from time to time programmers tend to learn languages (be it programming or spoken ones - unless you can talk to your fridge in assembly of course) or challenge themselves and write tough and unintelligible pieces of code which do something amazing.
 If you are like me and were always amazed by how the computer can render something resembling real life instead of just 2D graphics, you came to the right place!

 Cutting the slack, I will reimplement the amazing tutorial on [_Ray Tracing in One Weekend_] in the Rust programming language.
 This post is aimed at people who are interested in the subject of rendering and want to try Rust, or are simply curious about how things are done in this language.
 I will not go through all content, but only focus on parts which are starkly different from the original implementation.
 The code for this project is available on this GitHub [repo].